Five-qubit states generated by Clifford gates

 \section{Conclusions}

 \begin{itemize}

 \item

 The work in this paper can be viewed as a continuation of the papers \cite{P} for Clifford 3-qubit states and \cite{LP} for Clifford 4-qubit states.
 Even though we have made progress for the case of 6 qubits, we still do not have a classification.
 This study shows how entanglement happens when we use the non-local gate CZ.
 We have visualized some general properties but not enough to get a description of the Clifford $n$-qubit states in general.
-It is interesting to see that even though there is a formula for the number of Clifford gates, \cite{T}, we do not have a formula for the number of Clifford $n$-qubit states yet.
-Part of the difficulty relies in the fact that the set of Clifford $n$-qubit states does not a group structure.